Inductees

 2016

-• Sarah Haynsworth Gayle (1804-1835) Sarah Gayle kept a journal from 1827-1835.
-It is one of the most widely studied and seminal accounts of antebellum life in the American South.
-It is a portrait of the daily struggles of women living in a violent region that recently had been frontier.
+- Sarah Haynsworth Gayle (1804-1835) - The journal she kept from 1827-1835 is one of the most widely studied and seminal accounts of antebellum life in the American South.

 2017

-• Mary Ward Brown (1917-2013) Using the setting and characters of her Black Belt home, Brown wrote about race, class, religion, times of change, and family conflicts in a way that revealed the universal traits of these subjects.
+- Mary Ward Brown (1917-2013) - Using the setting and characters of her Black Belt home, she wrote about race, class, religion, times of change, and family conflicts in a way that revealed the universal traits of these subjects.
 She won many awards, including the PEN/Hemingway Award in 1987 for Best Book of Fiction by an American Author.
 Southern journalist John Sledge called Brown "our genius, our Chekov."

-• Sara Crews Finley (1930-2013) A graduate of the Medical College of Alabama, Dr. Finley studied genetics at the University of Uppsala, Sweden and co-founded with her husband, Dr. Wayne Finley, the first medical genetics program in the southeastern United States.
+- Sara Crews Finley (1930-2013) - A graduate of the Medical College of Alabama, she studied genetics at the University of Uppsala, Sweden and co-founded the first medical genetics program in the southeastern United States.
 She was a medical genetics pioneer who transcended gender barriers throughout her career.

 2018

-• Jessie Welch Austin (1884-1987) Chief Clerk and Administrator of the Elmore County Sheriff Office when her husband was sheriff, she later ran and was elected Alabama's first woman sheriff in 1939.
-Following her term in office, Governor James Folsom appointed her as warden of Julia Tutwiler Prison where she worked and counseled women prisoners until her retirement.
+- Jessie Welch Austin (1884-1987) - Chief Clerk and Administrator of the Elmore County Sheriff Office when her husband was sheriff, she later ran and was elected Alabama's first woman sheriff in 1939.
+Following her term in office, she was appointed as warden of Julia Tutwiler Prison, where she worked and counseled women inmates until her retirement.

-• Jeanne Freigel Berman(1914-1981) Political activist and founder of the Alabama League of Women Voters, she organized most local league chapters in Alabama.
+- Jeanne Freigel Berman(1914-1981) - Political activist and founder of the Alabama League of Women Voters, she organized most local league chapters in Alabama.
 Tireless in promoting physical and mental health, she was instrumental in the passage of the bill that formed the Mental Health Association of Alabama.
-As a final act of generosity, she donated her body to medical science.

 2019

-• Milly Francis (1802 or 1803 - 1848) Leaving behind an idyllic childhood, she faced war then displacement from her Creek Indian village.
+- Milly Francis (1802/1803-1848) - Leaving behind an idyllic childhood, she faced war and displacement from her Creek Indian village.
 During adverse hardship, she perservered while showing compassion when she saved the life of an American soldier.
 She survived the arduous journey on the Trail of Tears.
-Milly died before receiving a pension and medal from the United States Government in an expression of gratitude.

 2020